drachenwald/dw-30-year/accom.md

 title: Accommodation
 ---

 The site has ample accommodation for all of us, with many options for providing comfort and suiting a budget.
 There are 58 beds in dorms, or bedrooms that don't have a private bathroom.
-There are a further 101 beds in en suite rooms that sleep 3-5 people.
-And there are 84 beds in double rooms, also with en suite.
+There are a further 101 beds in en suite rooms that sleep 3-5 people, and there are 84 beds in double rooms, also with en suite.
 This is a level of options and luxury that we don't usually get at our events.

 Information on pricing and how to book these rooms will be available in the coming weeks.